 How Was I Exposed to Asbestos in San Antonio?

 You were most likely exposed at one or more jobs in your past.
 Most people with mesothelioma are diagnosed decades after workplace exposure.
-Many San Antonio companies and workplaces used asbestos.
-These are just a few examples:
+This long latency period is typical, as the disease often only emerges many years after the initial contact with asbestos.

 Asbestos in the Oil Industry